Machine-Learning-Foundations/exercise_01_intro/README.md

   ```

 ### Final Task 13: Finishing up the task
-At the end of the day after you finished all your tasks we want to save the results and upload them to your online github repository.
+At the end of the day after you finished all your tasks we want to save the results and upload them to your online GitHub repository.
 Ideally, all the tests were successful.
 Follow these steps:
 - Open a terminal by pressing `Ctrl+Alt+T`.
 Navigate into this directory using the `cd` command.
 - Use
   ```bash